Show the code

 An interesting sidenote is that the logarithm forms the basis of the logarithmic spiral.
 The equation for a logarithmic spiral in polar coordinates is: \(r = ae^{b \theta}\), where \(\theta\) is the angle, \(r\) is the radius, and \(a\) and \(b\) are constants.

-Logarithmic spirals can be found in nature in the nautilus shell, and in sunflowers.
+Logarithmic spirals can be found in nature in the nautilus shell, and in sunflowers and in the flight of hawks.